HickoryWinds/clicky-game/README.md

 ![picture](/public/assets/images/loser.png)

-#### Gameplay can be restarted by clicking on an image.
+#### After the rounds ends, the Current Score will be reset after 3 seconds.
+Gameplay can be restarted by clicking on an image.
 The top score that the player achieves is shown until the page is exited.

 ![picture](/public/assets/images/carryon.png)